-• When the two given collections involve the same kind of items, the real-world process we will use to compare the two collections will be to MATCH ONE-TO-ONE each item of the first collection with an item of the second collection and to look in which of the two collections the LEFTOVER items are in.
+• When the two given collections involve the same kind of items, the realworld process we will use to compare the two collections will be to match one-to-one each item of the first collection with an item of the second collection and to look in which of the two collections the leftover items are in.

-When the two given collections involve the same kind of items, there are six several different RELATIONSHIPs that can hold from the first collection to the second collection.
+When the two given collections involve the same kind of items, there are six several different relationships that can hold from the first collection to the second collection.

-- 1. Up front, we have two very SIMPLE relationships: - When there are no leftover objects, we will say that the first collection IS-THE-SAME-IN-SIZE-AS the second collection.
+- 1. Up front, we have two very simple relationships: - When there are no leftover objects, we will say that the first collection is-the-same-in-size-as the second collection.

+EXAMPLE 2.6.
 To compare in the real-world Jack's

-with Jill's
+with Jill's a collection:

-we match Jack's collection one-to-one with Jill's collec-
+we match Jack's collection one-to-one with Jill's